Event Summary

 With a focus on inclusive recruitment, onboarding, and progression, ensure your organisation attracts and retains diverse talent, and that neurodivergent employees are not overlooked or excluded during the hiring process.

-Join us in Edinburgh, at a fully accessible venue, to network with colleagues, learn from best practice employers and ask questions in a safe space.
+Join us in Edinburgh to network with colleagues, learn from best practice employers and ask questions in an accessible and safe space.

 Key points